spatiotemporal-data/spatiotemporal-data.github.io/index.md

   - [Station-level USA temperature data](https://spatiotemporal-data.github.io/climate/daymet/)
   - Service-level mobile traffic data

-For those who are interested in broad areas within the scope, we would like to recommend a series of [reading notes](https://spatiotemporal-data.github.io/bib/).
+For those who are interested in broad areas within the scope, we would like to recommend a series of [well-documented reading notes](https://spatiotemporal-data.github.io/bib/).

 <br>